Surbhi-Kohli/LazyLoadingInReact/README.md

  ```<Banner/>``` needs to be wrapped inside  ```<Suspense>```.
 Now, React is trying to load the banner component immediately.
  It is not waiting for the lazy load response.
 That is why it throws the error.

- ###Question 7 : What is the purpose of fallback property in Suspense?
+ ### Question 7 : What is the purpose of fallback property in Suspense?

  Answer:```Suspense``` lazy loads a component and renders it.
 During the waiting time, the component which is set as fallback will be displayed.

+ ### Question 8: Will React.lazy and suspense work with server Side rendering?

+ Answer:No

- ###Question 8 :Improve the performance of following code using Lazy and Suspense?
+ ### Question 9 :Improve the performance of following code using Lazy and Suspense?
  ```
  import React, { Suspense, lazy } from 'react';
 import { BrowserRouter as Router, Route, Switch } from 'react-router-dom';